sekainodouga/sekainodouga/README.md

 ---
 - I'm working in my game...
 - Currently learning IT in a vocational school, first year...
-- I'm actually without time to do everything I want so...
+- I'm actually without time to do everything I really want.